 Public-private partnerships are one solution to help stamp out illicit whites.
 All legitimate stakeholders benefit from working together to implement measures on the ground to eradicate this issue.

 A strict regulatory framework that severely penalizes those involved, paired with well-funded and fully staffed law-enforcement teams, must also become a priority.

-We’re committed to working with law enforcement and governments to eliminate the flow of illicit whites into the EU.
+At PMI, we’re committed to working with these teams and governments to eliminate the flow of illicit whites.